-Celebrate the start of 2018 in Pittsburgh!
-With amazing performances, awe-inspiring fireworks, and rocking music sets, you won't want to miss Pittsburgh's official New Year's Eve party!
-There's no better place to be than Downtown Pittsburgh to celebrate First Night and enjoy the rest of our holiday events.
+Celebrate the start of 2019 in Pittsburgh!
+With amazing performances, awe-inspiring fireworks, and rocking music sets, you won't want to miss the 25th Anniversary of Pittsburgh's official New Year's Eve party!
+Pittsburghers are always looking forward to the future.
+Join us on December 31, 2018!

 Highmark First Night Pittsburgh

 Feel the excitement of Highmark First Night Pittsburgh!
 Celebrate New Year’s Eve in the Cultural District and be a part of the 25th Anniversary of Downtown Pittsburgh’s favorite holiday bash.

 At First Night, you can explore the cultural district like never before.
 Enjoy art and entertainment in the many theaters, galleries, and one-of-a-kind spaces.
 This year’s celebration will feature nationally and locally recognized music artists like Durand Jones & the Indications, dance and theatrical performances from the likes of the Pittsburgh Ballet Theatre School and Staycee Pearl Dance Project.

 First Night also features: